In this instalment of our Kubernetes consulting series we take a closer look of how container orchestration fits into your app's security.

-We have now entered the age where we have realized that classic applications with monolithic architecture are not so reliable or secure.
-They are heavily dependant on resources and hardly scalable.
+We have now realized that classic applications with monolithic architecture are not so reliable or secure.
+They are heavily dependant on resources and don't offer convenient scalability.
 Very often companies suffer from such a situation, because as applications get more complex, companies may want to connect more services to it.

 When an application gets more complex, the more changes that are made, the more the chance of significant mistakes.
 That’s where Kubernetes comes into play, armed with the most important features that new applications require nowadays: fault tolerance, security, resource isolation and most importantly - scalability.

 Kubernetes eliminates very complex monolithic architectures and breaks them down into fundamental parts called microservices, where your team, divided into small groups of people, can easily maintain and develop each microservice further.
 It means that teams become more effective and the company gets a reliable product faster.